mike4aday/SwiftlySalesforce/README.md

 * Easy to install and update

 ## How do I set up Swiftly Salesforce?
-You can be up and running in under 5 minutes by following these steps (if you're already familiar with the relevant procedure; if not, see the [appendix](#appendix)):
+You can be up and running in under 5 minutes by following these steps.
+If you're not already familiar with the relevant procedure, see the [appendix](#appendix)):

 1. [Get](https://developer.salesforce.com/signup) a free Salesforce Developer Edition
 1. Set up a Salesforce [Connected App] (it will be the ‘back-end’ for your iOS mobile app)